 In heavy guitars, muddy and boxy sound comes from 350-600Hz.
 So, listen to that frequency range and cut the ones that sound bad.

 Do the same with boosting.
 Create a point on the frequency range, a little bit wider, find the frequencies that sound good, and boost them.

 Boost by a couple of decibels and make the EQ band wider.
 In general, when you cut frequency, the EQ band should be narrow.
 But when you boost it, make it wider.

 A good frequency of metal guitar tones is in the range of 1 and 3kHz.
 Try to find where it sounds the best and boost it.
 Some frequencies could sound harsh in this section and you need to cut them.

 The goal of heavy guitar mixing is to cut unpleasant frequencies and make the guitar tone cleaner.
 At the same time, find good-sounding frequencies and enhance them by boosting.

-Dynamic EQ With Palm Muting Parts
+8. Use Dynamic EQ With Palm Muting Parts

 Distorted guitars don’t require compression.
-Distortion or overdrive sound is already compressed.
-But because palm muting causes low-frequency build-up around 100-250Hz, you may want to compress it.
+Distortion or overdrive sound is already compressed but because palm muting causes low-frequency build-up around 100-250Hz, you may want to compress it.